Can I File a Claim After a Car Crash That Happens Outside Minnesota?

 You may be unsure about how to pursue compensation after such a crash, particularly because Minnesota is a no-fault state and most other states are not.

 If you have any questions after an out-of-state car crash, you should strongly consider contacting an experienced attorney.
 The Minneapolis-based auto accident lawyers at TSR Injury Law are prepared to help you pursue maximum compensation for your damages.
-Our firm has obtained more than $150 million in compensation on behalf of our clients.
+Our firm has obtained $300 million in compensation on behalf of our clients.

 Does My Insurance Policy Still Cover Me?